Manifold Gaussian Variational Bayes on the Precision Matrix: Implementation aspects

 \subsection{Adaptive learning rate}

-It is convenient to adopt an adaptive learning rate or scheduler for decreasing $\beta$ after a certain number of iterations.
-Typical options are that of reducing $\beta$ by a certain factor (e.g. 0.2) every set number of iterations (e.g. 100), or decrease it after iteration $t'$ e.g. by setting $\beta_t = \min-(\beta,\beta \frac{t'}{t})$, where $t'$ is a fraction (e.g. 0.7) of the maximum number of iterations $t_{\text{max}}$ allowed before the LB optimization is stopped.
+Adopting an adaptive learning rate or scheduler for decreasing the learning rate $\beta$ after a certain number of iterations is convenient.
+Typical choices include multiplying $\beta$ by a certain factor (e.g., 0.2) every set number of iterations (say, 100) or dynamically updating it after a certain iteration $t'$.
+We adopt $\beta_t = \min(\beta,\beta \frac{t'}{t})$, where $t'$ is a fraction (e.g., 0.7) of the maximum number of iterations $t_{\text{max}}$.